📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Title Illustrated definition - 'vernacular knowledge of contraception'

 Description We commissioned Lucy Wright (a folklorist and artist) to design a visual representation of our definition of vernacular knowledge.
-We intend to use this artwork to help support our lay researchers in their fieldwork.
 The artwork is grounded in the qualitative analysis of Work Package 1.

 Type Of Art Artwork